port-labs/port-docs/docs/integrations/github/advanced-configuration.md

 :::

 ### Templating strings
-In the `port-app-config.yml` file it's posiible to also provide to any configuration a template string that will be automatically taken from the GitHub repo context.
+In the `port-app-config.yml` file it's possible to also provide to any configuration a template string that will automatically be taken from the GitHub repo context.
-Template strings are wrapped into brackets for example: `{{ field }}`.
+Template strings are wrapped into brackets, for example: `{{ field }}`.

 #### Supported template strings